 A selection of comments from Jamie’s past and present students:

-Go to the Video page to see extracts from the materials that customers are calling “the best they’ve ever seen“…
+The following comments relate to Jamie’s classes at www.mikesmasterclasses.com where they were originally posted by Mike’s customers, and where they are still on display.
+Go to the bottom of the Teaching page to see extracts from the materials that customers are calling “the best they’ve ever seen“…

 Eric Byron, USA – This is by far the best comping / chordal lesson I have ever seen!

 Jamie’s tone is very nice and he guides us through all the very important and core comping from bass line comping to melodic with a very practical guide line.